karamlyy/karamlyy/README.md

 ### Hi, there 👋

 - 🔭 I’m currently working on firadigital agency's website
-- 🌱 I’m currently learning Kotlin and XML for Android Development
+- 🌱 I’m currently learning Java, Kotlin and XML for Android Development
 - 👯 I’m looking to collaborate on smth
 - 🤔 I’m looking for help with Kotlin
 - 💬 Ask me about JavaScript